 Clinical data are reported by individual trials in various ways which may cause a labor intensive process to gain data insights.
 The Clinical Data Standards Initiative, in collaboration with CDISC (Clinical Data Interchange Standards Consortium), C-Path (Critical Path Institute), NCI-EVS (National Cancer Institute – Enterprise Vocabulary Service) and FDA as part of the CFAST (Coalition For Accelerating Standards and Therapies), aims to develop industry-wide Data Standards in priority Therapeutic Areas (TAs) to support the exchange and submission of clinical research and meta-data, while improving patient safety and outcomes.

 The Clinical Data Standards Initiative provides a foundation or platform that will enable data aggregation, cross study analysis and end-to-end data flow, thus providing many benefits to stakeholders such as:

-- Facilitating the combining of data from multiple disparate sources for analyses to plan new studies & enhance medical and scientific insights and knowledge, thus enhancing disease management
+- Facilitating the combination of data from multiple disparate sources for analyses to plan new studies & enhance medical and scientific insights and knowledge, thus enhancing disease management

 - Enabling operational efficiencies in data management and analysis